NuzhatJabeen19/CIFAR_10_classification_CNN_Project/README.md

 ## Insights

-- Fine-tuning all layers of ResNet50 or using a well-designed custom CNN yields the best results.
+- **Model 1 (ResNet50 Transfer Learning):**
+  Achieves moderate accuracy, showing the benefit of transfer learning, but is limited by not fine-tuning deeper layers.

+- **Model 2 (ResNet50 + Data Augmentation + Resizing):**
-- Data augmentation and input resizing alone are not sufficient for high accuracy.
+  Performs poorly, suggesting that data augmentation and resizing alone are not sufficient and may require further tuning or more training epochs.

-- Monitoring validation and test accuracy is crucial for assessing model generalization.
+- **Model 3 (ResNet50, all layers unfrozen):**
+  Fine-tuning the entire ResNet50 model leads to a significant boost in performance, indicating the importance of allowing the model to adapt to the new dataset.

+- **Model 4 (Custom CNN from Scratch):**
+  Achieves the highest training accuracy and matches the fine-tuned ResNet50 on validation and test accuracy, demonstrating that a well-designed CNN can perform as well as transfer learning when trained properly.

 ## Model Checkpoints & Saved Models